jaimejim/jaimejim.github.io/_posts/2025-07-09-obsidian-q-chat-notes.markdown

 ....               # and more
 ```

-Nothing fancy, but consistent and more importantly, linked with each other when relevant, so that if I check `[[John Doe]]`, in the entry I can also see the references to meetings or project discussions we had.
-For that I use `dataview` scripting.
+Nothing revolutionary, but it works.
+The key is consistency and linking related content.
+When I check `[[John Doe]]`, I can see all the meetings and project discussions we've had thanks to `dataview` scripting.

-Recently started combining it with **Amazon Q Chat**.
-The result is pretty interesting.
-I can ask very specific questions and get answers from my own notes or generate specific reports or insights that span multiple days and documents.
-Amazon Q Chat can read my files and answer questions about them; I have a profile configured just for that.
-Instead of searching manually, I just ask.
-Q Chat searches through my daily notes using common CLI commands like `rg`, `find` and so on.
+Recently, I started experimenting with **Amazon Q Chat** as a way to query my notes.
+The combination has been surprisingly useful.
+Instead of manually searching through files, I can ask specific questions and get answers pulled from my own documentation.
+Q Chat reads my files and uses standard CLI tools like `rg` and `find` to search through everything.

-For example, maybe I have the vague notion that there was a chip company in Boise from a book I read called "Chip Wars".
-This would be the interaction:
+Here's a typical interaction.
+I had a vague memory of reading about a chip company in Boise in "Chip Wars":

 ```sh
 [obsidian] > I remember there was a chip company in Boise